Supporting our communities

 Universities are at the heart of their communities and are there to support people.

-Universities are responding to the devastating floods in Queensland and New South Wales by doing everything they can to help their students, staff and local communities through these difficult times.
+Universities are responding to the devastating floods across Australia by doing everything they can to help their students, staff and local communities through these difficult times.

-Below you can find a list of what our member universities are doing help.
+Below you can find a list of what our member universities are doing to help.

 At a national level, ACU has provided a relief fund for students experiencing hardship from the floods in Brisbane and parts of NSW.

 A snap survey of the 6,000 students and staff was conducted to match resources with their needs.

 The offices of the Queensland Associate Vice-Chancellor, Campus Ministry and Engagement are providing financial aid for students to buy groceries, clean-up support, food preparation and grocery delivery.